andyjennings314/IMATTC/README.md

 - Searching missions

 ## Release History
 - 1.3.0: Added ability to preview missions using mission editor.
-Laid groundwork for previewing banner routes
+Laid groundwork for previewing banner routes.
+Refactored overall mission status counts
 - 1.2.0: Added sorting criteria for categories, uncategorised, and all-when-there's-no-categories
 - 1.1.0: Refactored how categories are stored on the client side, to prepare for sorting and drag/drop
 - 1.0.0: Some CSS changes, attempt to solve issues with Greasemonkey.